awsdocs/aws-transit-gateway-guide/doc_source/nm-security-iam.md

 "Resource": "arn:aws:networkmanager::123456789012:global-network/global-network-1122334455aabbccd"
 ```

-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

 ### Condition keys<a name="nm-iam-condition-keys"></a>